FAQs

 These connectors are 2×8 way Micro-MaTch connectors and allow for expanding the IO of the VM800P to add interfaces such as Ethernet, RS485, relays etc. via the SPI port of the ATMEGA328P.

-No. Current devise in the series are designed for RGB only
+No. Current device in the series are designed for RGB only

 Yes.
 The FT8XX contains a function called swizzle which allows the assignment of the Red, Green and Blue data lines to be changed.
 The user can either swap an entire bank of colour pins or reverse the bit order.
 To make the swaps the application code must access the REG_SWIZZLE register.